Martyrdom of Abo of Tbilisi: Manuscript history

 The Martyrdom of Abo of Tbilisi was written near the eighth century by high-ranking clergyman Ioane Sabanisdze who lived in Tbilisi and claims to have known Abo personally and to have actually witnessed the martyrdom.
 Other than that, there is no further information concerning Ioane Sabanisdze.
 Different literary sources were used by the author to produce the Martyrdom of Abo as a distinguished and original work which influenced the development of Georgian literature, and the author wrote the text to help establish Georgian nationality by using the tragic history of Abo.
 The text now survives in several manuscripts dated from the ninth century to the eleventh century and are all written in the Georgian language.
 It also circulated far beyond the Georgian region into the Byzantine Empire and in the Holy Land by Georgians living outside of their native homeland as manuscripts were evidently found at Mount Sinai and Mount Athos.
 Abo is also mentioned in Georgian liturgical and historical texts.

 Significance

-The authenticity of the Martyrdom of Abo is undisputed, and is one of the earliest known texts to first use the Georgian language in writing.
-It is also the first Georgian work to provide theological arguments against Islam.
-The text further provides both literary and historical documentation concerning Kartli and the surrounding towns in the second half of the eighth century and provides information about the period for which sources are scarce and elaborates the social, political, and cultural aspects of a Christian country under Arab dominants.
+The authenticity of the Martyrdom of Abo is undisputed and is one of the earliest known texts to first use the Georgian language in writing.
+It is also the first Georgian work to provide theological arguments against Islam and further provides both literary and historical documentation concerning Kartli and the surrounding towns in the second half of the eighth century; it provides information about the period for which sources are scarce and elaborates the social, political, and cultural aspects of a Christian country under Arab dominants.